 The different biopsy options available to patients with lung cancer include:

-Lung Cancer Treatment Methods
+Staging Lung Cancer

 Stage identifies how far the cancer has advanced.
 A combination of CT and PET scans, among other tests, determines lung cancer stage.